Avoiding the Simulation Vortex

 Every time a simulation project is declared a success, it is the result of correct simulation project management.
 Software is only a part of the simulation process, therefore, if you want to be successful at simulation you need to prepare and plan for success.
 There is a saying that I call the 5 P’s; Proper Planning Prevents Poor Performance.
 Proper planning can only be achieved with proper training and efficiency in all aspects of the simulation process.

-With the proper training, you can always avoid the simulation vortex, turn your simulation projects into rewarding experiences, and make yourself the hero in the process.
+With the proper training, you can always avoid the simulation vortex.
+You’ll turn your simulation projects into rewarding experiences, and make yourself the hero in the process.